ubsuny/CP1_PythonCpp/README.md

 ### Homework 5

 #### Problem 1
-We include in this resipotory the images used in the report.
+We include in this repository the images used in the report.
 The report details how we attempted the problems in the homework.

 #### Problem 2
 We also include in this repository, the c++ codes used in problem 2.